-Electronic cigarettes are being widely used to aid smoking cessation.
+Electronic cigarettes are being widely used to aid smoking cessation as well as by those who have never smoked tobacco.
 Electronic cigarettes release varying amounts of nicotine in a warm water mist, which simulates the flavour of a real cigarette.
 Electronic cigarettes are not covered under the Smoking, Health and Social Care (Scotland) Act 2005 as they were not in existence when the legislation was introduced.
-Some employers have taken the view that as electronic cigarettes produce water vapour rather than smoke, they can be used indoors legally.

-Calvay Housing Association understands that there is still research to be completed on the safety and effectiveness of electronic cigarettes as a smoking cessation tool.
-We do not deem it appropriate to use electronic cigarettes on Calvay Housing Association's premises, as they could cause annoyance to colleagues and be perceived as 'real' cigarettes if used in areas where there is contact with customers, along with colleagues, visitors and contractors.
+Calvay HA understands that there is still research to be completed on the safety and effectiveness of electronic cigarettes as a smoking cessation tool.
+Our employees should therefore use electronic cigarettes during rest breaks in designated smoking areas.
+We do not deem it appropriate to use electronic cigarettes on Calvay HA's premises, as they could cause annoyance to colleagues and be perceived as 'real' cigarettes if used in areas where there is contact with customers, along with colleagues, visitors and contractors.
 We would ask that all those that the policy applies to respect this application of the rules and do not expect any breaches of the rules to take place.